MENTORS HOME PAGE

 You will be following an easy-to-implement curriculum created by UH professors.
 Lesson plans will be available.
 All student work will be hands-on and project-based.
 Almost all projects will involve the use of computers and the creation of an actual product at the end.
 UH professors may teach short sections of classes for campers.
 However, most class time will include mentors helping students individually with the tasks and projects.
 Camp topics include:

-– LEADERS (Coding, Digital Storytelling & Video Production,Web/HTML, Intro to Python Programming, Game Development),
+– LEADERS (Coding, Digital Storytelling with AI ,Web/HTML, Intro to Python Programming, Game Development),

-– ITECH-STEM (Coding, 3D Printing, Digital Storytelling &Video Production, and Game Development),
+– ITECH-STEM (Coding, 3D Printing, Digital Storytelling &Video Production, Game Development, AI/ML Applications),

-– Girls Coding Academy Middle School (Coding with Scratch, Web/HTML, Intro to Python Programming),
+– Code Cougars: AI & Machine Learning Academy- Middle School (Coding with Scratch, Web/HTML, Intro to Python Programming, AI/ML),

 – BioTechnology Camp (Molecular Biology, Protein Binding & Docking, COVID-19 protein drug discovery)